 8 Simple Tips for Dealing with Picky Eaters

-Or, maybe you have an older child who is a picky eater; I know I’ve always been a pretty picky eater.
+Or, maybe it’s an older child who is a picky eater; I know I’ve always been a pretty picky eater.

 Either way, there are some things we can do to get our picky eaters to eat more of a variety of healthy foods, and even dig a bit deeper to find out why they won’t eat certain foods.